mbo2olivier/mukadi-settings-bundle/README.md

 - number: input for number (decimals and float)
 - textarea: multi-lines text input
 - entity: for select an entity in the database.
 The bundle store only the `id`.
+- email: input for email adresses
+- datetime: input for date and time
+- date: input for date

 Usage
 -----